ARA-ZET/clmschedule/README.md

 - `lib/firebase_options.dart`
 - `lib/env.dart`
 - `lib/env.g.dart`
+- `web/maps_config.js`

 These files contain sensitive information and are already in `.gitignore`.
+The `maps_config.js` file is automatically generated during build using the GOOGLE_MAPS_API_KEY from your .env file.